zeehio/batman/SplineFitBATMAN_MATLABcode/readme.txt

 "ppm range for spline intersection" sets the search range on the left and right side (+/-) of the intersection between spline and each spectrum.

 Set all the other parameter in Step 2 before click "Select and Run".
+Click on figure to select points for spline, and press "Return" when finish clicking.
-The chemical shift for the FIRST and LAST spectra in stack plot should be selected each time.
+Note: The chemical shift for the FIRST and LAST spectra in stack plot should be selected each time.

 If not satisfied with results (shown in blue squares), change parameter and click "Relocate chemical shift per spectrum" (do not need to re-select points), or